 Stock markets and equity trading

-For people engaging with a non-advisory broker, there are three main considerations before executing a trade.
-The price you are prepared to pay for a stock, how many shares are available at the price you’re prepared to pay, and the type of order.
-The type of order refers to a ‘limit order’ where a price is set; and a ‘market order’ where your trade is executed at the best possible price.
-Limit orders allow investors to be more specified with the price they want to pay, whereas a market order is arranged by your broker.
-Investors could look at diversifying their portfolio so their money isn’t based on the performance of one company or sector.
-While a broker may assist you in your investments, ultimately the client is responsible for their profits and/or losses.
+If you pick a broker that operates on a non-advisory broker there are three main considerations before you open a position.
+You will need to consider the price you are prepared to pay for a stock, how many shares are available at the price you are prepared to pay and the type of order.
+The type of order includes a ‘limit order’, where a price is set and a ‘market order’ where your trade is executed at the best possible price.
+Limit orders allow traders to be more specific with the price that they want to want to pay compared to the market order which is the price arranged by your broker.
+When trading with a non-advisory broker, it is important to remember that you are ultimately responsible for any profits or losses made.

 For up-to-date analysis on major financial assets such as Forex, Indices and Commodities sign up to Eightcap’s trading week ahead and get the latest news delivered straight to your inbox.
 You can also sign up to a free demo trading account with Eightcap so you can start practising opening positions on the world’s major financial markets in a matter of minutes.